jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 ![Bare-bones tmux session]({{ "/assets/images/raw_tmux_session.png" | absolute_url }})

 You just initialized a tmux _session_, with an open _window_ containing a single _pane_.
-Now, let me direct you to the green bar that popped up at the bottom of the screen.
+I'll explain what all these things are in a jiffy.
+For now, let me direct you to the green bar that popped up at the bottom of the screen.
 This is called the "status line", and can display all sorts of information, but we'll get to that later in the [Customization](#customization) section; for now let me briefly explain its default structure.

 ### Status Line {#status_line}